 The primary function of the Committee is to consider and resolve the grievances of the stakeholders of the Company, including complaints relating to transfer and transmission of securities, non-receipt of dividends and such other grievances as may be raised by the security holders from time to time.
-As on 31 March 2021, 95% of the Company's shares are in dematerialised form and the shares are compulsorily traded on the Stock Exchanges in the dematerialised form.
-Subsequent to the end of financial year, except 505 Equity Shares of ₹ 10/of the Company, all the shares are in dematerialised form
+As on 31 March 2022, the Company's shares are in dematerialised form except 505 Equity Shares of ₹10/each and the shares are compulsorily traded on the Stock Exchanges in the dematerialised form.